Cohomological Hall algebras of one-dimensional sheaves on surfaces and Yangians: Some explicit computations of fundamental classes

 Unless otherwise specified, we will always consider the fundamental class $[\frakZ]\coloneqq [\Red{\frakZ}]$ of a \textit{reduced} irreducible component $\frakZ\in \sfIrr_{\rsv,C}(\bfd)$.

 Since $\Theta_{\rsv,C}$ is $\Z \times \Z I$-graded, it restricts to an algebra isomorphism

 where

-\begin{rem} In passing from a derived stack to its reduction, it is useful to keep in mind the following property which is valid for any geometric derived stack: the closed immersions \eqref{eq:inclusions-red-classical-der} induce equivalences of small étale sites (see \cite[Corollary~2.2.2.9]{TV_HAG-II}, or \cite[Remark~1.6.6(a)]{Hennion-Holstein-Robalo}. $\triangle$ \end{rem}
+\begin{remark} In passing from a derived stack to its reduction, it is useful to keep in mind the following property which is valid for any geometric derived stack: the closed immersions \eqref{eq:inclusions-red-classical-der} induce equivalences of small étale sites (see \cite[Corollary~2.2.2.9]{TV_HAG-II}, or \cite[Remark~1.6.6(a)]{Hennion-Holstein-Robalo}. \end{remark}

 \begin{remark} It is well known that the smooth locus of $\Red{\dLambda}_\qv$ is a Lagrangian substack of $\stackRep(\Pi_\qv)$ (this follows for instance from \cite{Lusztig-Affine-Quivers-IHES}).
 However, $\Red{\dLambda}_\qv$ is not expected to be derived lci and one may wonder about the existence of a canonical intermediate (derived) stack